-A few years ago I started looking for a recipe to safely can roasted sweet peppers that would allow me to preserve my homegrown peppers.
-I mostly can with a water-bath canner and the recipes that are safe to can this way are pickled, which I usually found a bit strong, vinegar-wise.
+I was looking for a recipe that would keep it easy for me – which means water-bath canning – and the recipes that are safe to can this way are usually just pickled, which I found a bit strong, vinegar-wise.

-Step-by-step instructions to can Roasted Red Peppers in Wine:
+Canned Roasted Red Peppers in Wine Tutorial

 3. Immediately transfer the peppers to a ziplock baggie or tight-lidded container.
 Close the container and let them sit for at least 15 minutes for the skins to soften and be easier to peel.